Subscribe to our KlearNow monthly newsletter, providing top insights on global trade, customs, and drayage news. Sign Up

 Night view of the large container ship in the container port.
 Tracking of loading and delivery.
 Logistics solutions in the future.

+Modern supply chain management is greatly intertwined with technology, and logistics operations are no exception.
 The logistics technology market has grown rapidly over the past few years, with a massive spurt in the number of software solutions available in the market.
-What has traditionally been a brick-and-mortar industry is now rapidly embracing digitization, partly out of compulsion in the post-Covid world, and partly by choice, to streamline operations.
+What has traditionally been a brick-and-mortar industry is now rapidly embracing digitization, partly out of compulsion in the post-Covid world and partly by choice, to streamline operations.

 Whilst bigger logistics service providers are adopting technology, we have also witnessed the rise of digital freight forwarders.

-It is estimated that 47.7% of goods handled in 2022 were through digital forwarders platforms, which is expected to exceed 60% by 2027.
+It is estimated that 47.7% of goods handled in 2022 were through digital freight forwarding platforms, which is expected to exceed 60% by 2027.

-The expanding logistics industry presents a lucrative market for technological solutions providers, who have introduced solutions designed to meet the unique requirements of the industry.
+The expanding logistics industry presents a lucrative market for technological solutions providers, who have introduced solutions designed to meet the industry’s unique requirements.

-While the low entry barriers in the logistics technology and digital freight forwarding space have facilitated the entry of a large number of players, the intense competition, constant pressure of margins, complex operating environment, and uncertain macro-level outlook, have also meant that the success rate for these technology-driven businesses is not very high.
+While the low entry barriers in the logistics technology and digital freight forwarding services have facilitated the entry of a large number of players, the intense competition, constant pressure of margins, complex operating environment, and uncertain macro-level outlook have also meant that the success rate for these technology-driven businesses is not very high.

 Due to a combination of factors such as inadequate comprehension of the industry’s dynamics, inability to meet customer’s expectations, elimination of the personal touch that the traditional freight forwarder brings to the business, and general lack of awareness of the holistic benefits accruing to supply chains, a number of recent entrants have been compelled to scale down or wind-up operations.